OmTilva/CODSOFT/README.md

 This repository contains three projects completed during my internship at Codsoft.
 Each project showcases different aspects of C++ programming and software development.

+## Credits

+I would like to extend my sincere gratitude to Codsoft for providing me with the opportunity to work as an intern and gain valuable experience in software development.
+This internship has allowed me to apply my skills in real-world projects and learn from experienced professionals in the industry.

 ## Projects

 1. [Simple-Calculator](./Calculator): A basic calculator that performs arithmetic operations (+, -, *, /) on two numbers.
 Concepts include: